eraykstrl/simpleCalculator/README.md

-There is some problem sin,cos,cot,tan functions actually these are small problem if i have enough time i will correct that.
+There is some problem sin,cos,cot,tan functions actually these are small project if i have enough time i will correct that.
 I have a lot of problem and i dont have enough time to correct that.